triton-inference-server/server/README.md

 # Triton Inference Server

-**LATEST RELEASE: You are currently on the master branch which tracks under-development progress towards the next release.
+**LATEST RELEASE: You are currently on the main branch which tracks under-development progress towards the next release.
 The latest release of the Triton Inference Server is 2.10.0 and is available on branch